ZegerUser/reddit-auto-downloader/README.md

 # reddit-auto-downloader
-A modified version of BDFR (https://github.com/aliparlakci/bulk-downloader-for-reddit) with all logging stripped from the code base.
+This is a modified version of BDFR (https://github.com/aliparlakci/bulk-downloader-for-reddit) to download post in realtime.

 ##  Usage